framer/motion/dev/html/README.md

-# Motion One Vanilla Dev Environment
+# Motion Vanilla Dev Environment

-This is the Vanilla dev environment for Motion One.
+This is the Vanilla dev environment for Motion.

 It hosts: